mlaursen/react-dd-menu/README.md

 Live Example: [React Dropdown Menu](http://mlaursen.github.io/react-dd-menu)

-> NOTE: I am no longer actively developing this project as I think it has met most of my initial goals.
-I am more than happy to keep reviewing/accepting pull requests though.
+> NOTE: I am no longer actively developing this project since it has met most of the initial goals and I will be spending most of my time developing the bigger project [react-md](https://github.com/mlaursen/react-md).
+I am more than happy to keep review/accepting pull requests with new features/bugfixes though.

 ### Installation